Jimmy Page: Early 1960s: session musician

-In a 2010 interview, Page recalled contributing guitar to the incidental music of the Beatles' 1964 film A Hard Day's Night, which was being recorded at Abbey Road Studios.
+In 1964, Page contributed guitar to the incidental music of the Beatles' 1964 film A Hard Day's Night.

 In 1965, Page was hired by Stones manager Andrew Loog Oldham to act as house producer and A&R man for the newly formed Immediate Records label, which allowed him to play on and/or produce tracks by John Mayall, Nico, Chris Farlowe, Twice as Much and Clapton.
 Also in 1965, Page produced one of Dana Gillespie's early singles, "Thank You Boy".
 Page also formed a brief songwriting partnership with then romantic interest Jackie DeShannon.
 He composed and recorded songs for the John Williams (not to be confused with the film composer John Williams) album The Maureeny Wishful Album with Big Jim Sullivan.
 Page worked as session musician on Donovan Leitch's Sunshine Superman, on Engelbert Humperdinck's Release Me, the Johnny Hallyday albums Jeune homme and Je suis né dans la rue, the Al Stewart album Love Chronicles and played guitar on five tracks of Joe Cocker's debut album, With a Little Help from My Friends.
 Over the years since 1970, Page played lead guitar on 10 Roy Harper tracks, comprising 81 minutes of music.

 When questioned about which songs he played on, especially ones where there exists some controversy as to what his exact role was, Page often points out that it is hard to remember exactly what he did given the enormous number of sessions he was playing at the time.
 In a radio interview, he explained that "I was doing three sessions a day, fifteen sessions a week.
 Sometimes I would be playing with a group, sometimes I could be doing film music, it could be a folk session ...
 I was able to fit all these different roles."